svamintgit/SVAM_SnowFlow/README.md

 ### 2. `query_variables.yaml`

 This file contains environment-specific configuration variables that Bobsled uses during deployments and to validate environment names during command execution.
+Bobsled requires a `query_variables.yaml` file to be present in the directory where you are running the app.

 #### Example:
 ```yaml